List of Pokémon Trading Card Game sets: Neo Discovery

 Neo Discovery, released in June 2001, is the ninth set of 75 cards in the Pokémon Trading Card Game.
 Its symbol is a Mayan temple.
 While the architectural structure of the ruins is ambiguous in the video games Pokémon Gold, Silver, and Crystal, in Pokémon 3: The Movie, they seem to be of Central or South American origin.
-Neo Discovery premieres many second-generation Pokémon into the card game, such as Smeargle, Politoed, and Wobbuffet and may be considered a counterpart to the Jungle set (which introduced another third of the original 150 Pokémon).
+Neo Discovery premieres many second-generation Pokémon into the TCG, such as Smeargle, Politoed, and Wobbuffet and may be considered a counterpart to the Jungle set, (which introduced another third of the original 150 Pokémon).

-The Unown arePokémon-themedd on the English alphabet.
+The Unown are Pokémon-themed on the English alphabet.
 At the time of Neo Discovery's release, there were 26 types, one for each letter.
 (Later, Unown ? and Unown ! would be introduced, bringing the total to 28.)
 Neo Discovery introduced nine of these Pokémon into the card game.
 Each could affect the game in different ways related to a word starting with the letter the Unown represents.
 Unown "O" is associated with the word observe, and this application in the card game is done through "observing" the opponent's deck.